ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 To run please execute `docker-compose up` command.

-More detailed explanation of how it is running, and how to add live code reload, you can find in [*Go Docker dev environment* article](https://threedots.tech/post/go-docker-dev-environment-with-go-modules-and-live-code-reloading/).
+A more detailed explanation of how it is running (and how to add live code reload) can be found in [*Go Docker dev environment* article](https://threedots.tech/post/go-docker-dev-environment-with-go-modules-and-live-code-reloading/).
 {{% /collapse-box %}}
 {{< /collapse >}}